ArshakAmirjanyan/test-task-from-skeleton/README.md

 IMPORTANT NOTES ABOUT THE PROJECT

 I used the skeleton provided by you, but upgraded php version to 8.1.32, hence some dependencies needed to be updated too.
-THE API PROVIDED FOR RATES DID NOT WORK, so I just hardcoded in a fake rate provider class...
+THE API PROVIDED FOR RATES DID NOT WORK!!!!!!!!!!!,  so I just hardcoded in a fake rate provider class...
 The interface can be extended to create another rate provider class to actually make a call to an API.
 I assure you that I can use curl to make requests :D